lun0522/lighter/README.md

 - Remove a control point, by right clicking on an existing control point.
 - Move a control points, by dragging an existing control point.

-The last button on the top, **VIEWPOINT**, controls from which location do we view the generated aurora.
+After selecting the last button on the top, **VIEWPOINT**, the user can change from which location do we view the generated aurora.
 Note that only one of these four buttons can be selected at the same time.

 After the design is done, the user can click on the **AURORA** button, and the application will enter the viewer scene to show the generated aurora.
 We can come back to the editor scene at any time, and the design won't be lost.

-### 4.7.2 Viewer (aurora/viewer/)
+### 4.7.2 Viewer scene (aurora/viewer/)

 ![](https://docs.google.com/uc?id=1zQcfdJs-mSSy_fCu81MLTd6FRoDJY8n-)